ngrok/ngrok-docs/docs/integrations/launchdarkly/webhooks.md

 1. Click the **I have read and agree to the Integration Terms and Conditions** checkbox, and then click **Save settings**.

 After you save the webhook, LaunchDarkly sends a request to your application.
-Confirm your localhost app receives the created-the-webhook POST notification and logs both headers and body in the terminal.
+Confirm your localhost app receives the POST notification and logs both headers and body in the terminal.

 ### Run Webhooks with LaunchDarkly and ngrok